OhioMathTeacher/docminer/docs/ELEVENLABS_SETUP_GUIDE.md

 **Test Text (Professor Todd):**
 ```
-Welcome to Research Buddy!
+Welcome to DocMiner!
 I'm Professor Todd, and I've been researching
 positionality statements in academic writing for years.
 Today, I'll show you
 how our AI-powered tool can help identify these important elements in scholarly work.
 ```